-Did you know that tofu has served as the primary source of protein for Asian peoples as far back as 2,000 years ago?
+Did you know that tofu has served as one of the primary sources of protein for Asian diets as far back as 2,000 years ago?
 It was actually invented in China and soon thereafter became widespread across the orient.
 It is only in the past 50 years that tofu has become known to non-Asian Americans but its popularity is growing rapidly.
 Americans are eating out more often and exploring the vast array of ethnic food choices introduced by inspired chefs and immigrants who bring their native foods to our communities.

 When it comes to tofu, nothing could appear more basic.
 Soybeans are crushed to extract their milk which is then thickened and formed into a standard shape.
 So what’s the big deal?